mrstallion/fchat-rising/readme.md

     *    Less informative side bar details (views, contact) are separated and shown in a less prominent way
     *    Cleaner guestbook view
 *   Character Search
+    *    Search results are sorted based on match scores
-    *    Display pairing score on search results
+    *    Display match score in search results
-    *    Current search filters are listed on the search dialog
+    *    Current search filters are listed in the search dialog
     *    Search filters can be reset
+*   General
+    *    Character profiles, guestbooks, friend lists, and image lists are cached for faster access.
+    *    Open conversation dialog for typing in a character name

+## FAQ

+1. Non-binary gender preference matches rely on kink preferences.
+1. 'Underage' kink is considered to apply to characters aged 16 or above.
+1. 'Ageplay' kink is considered to apply to characters aged 16 or below.
+1. 'Older characters' and 'younger characters' kink preferences are interpreted as age difference of 5+ years.

 ## Todo / Ideas

+*   Collect data on ads / responses to determine which ads work best
 *   Preview mode should allow detaching from the main window
 *   Split chat view
 *   Improvements to log browsing